kensave/LanguageSyntaxCreator/README.md

 Language Syntax Parser
 =
- Based on the LanguageCreator project created by Anton.
-I'm having fun trying to parse different languages to finally generate it or convert it as required.
+ Based on the LanguageCreator project created by Anton Kropp.
+I'm having fun trying to parse different programming languages or pieces of them.

   Parsing programming languages is always a challege, every language has it's own flavor and Syntax.